MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-mistral-open.md

 ## Prerequisites

-To use Mistral-7B and Mixtral chat models with Azure AI Studio, you need the following prerequisites:
+To use Mistral-7B and Mixtral chat models with Azure AI Foundry, you need the following prerequisites:

 ### A model deployment